-Relevant information may include, but are not limited to: biowaste separation rates, waste collection routes, existing valueadded streams, and citizen awareness.
+Relevant information may include: biowaste separation rates, waste collection routes, existing value-added streams, and citizen awareness.

 How to conduct a baseline analysis

 You will find a long list of questions below.
 These are the basic facts about the biowaste system in your city and important factors that can influence it.
 Your answers to these questions will give you and the stakeholders a starting point (the "baseline") to kick off engagement on biowaste projects.